Having a corporeal form is pretty nifty, you can do stuff like walk and talk

 - Jackie Chan Adventures: Shendu had to (re)build his body during the series.

 - SWAT Kats: the episode known as Unlikely Alloys has a tiny repair robot balloon up to Very Humongous Mecha size after assimilating a lot of technology, then it's creator.

 - Teenage Mutant Ninja Turtles (1987): Krang is obsessed with getting his robot body working.

 - Megatron spends the first season of Transformers Animated as a head attempting to build a new body.
 He eventually recovers the damaged-but-still intact original, and fully repairs himself using the stolen Allspark Key.

 - X-Men: Evolution, Apocalypse.

-- Superman: The Animated Series: The entity Karkull possessed a random thief, then transformed the planet express building, and had his mook "children" possess planet express employees in one episode.
+- Superman: The Animated Series: The entity Karkull possessed a random thief, then transformed the daily planet building, and had his mook "children" possess daily planet employees in one episode.